 Raskin & Raskinís lawyers have experience representing financial institutions, officers, directors and others in bank fraud investigations and prosecutions.
 These matters have included allegations of bribery of bank officers, misrepresentations of the value of assets securing a loan, failure to report currency transactions over $10,000, embezzlement and other schemes to defraud banks.

 - Raskin & Raskin represented the chairman of the board of Sunrise Savings & Loan Association, which failed due to an alleged conspiracy between the bankís officers, lawyers and largest borrowers.
 Before trial, Raskin & Raskinís lawyers obtained a dismissal of the charges against its client based on improper pre-indictment delay.
-The government appealed the courtís dismissal to the Eleventh Circuit Court of Appeals upheld the dismissal.
+The government appealed the courtís dismissal to the Eleventh Circuit Court of Appeals which upheld the dismissal.

 - Raskin & Raskin represented a bank officer under investigation for assisting one of the bank's customers in perpetrating a billion dollar Ponzi scheme.
 According to allegations in the case, bank officers assisted their client by producing false "screen shots" indicating that accounts at the bank had balances far in excess of what they actually held.
 These screenshots were shown to victims of the Ponzi scheme in order to assure them that their funds were safe.
 While numerous individuals were prosecuted and convicted in the scheme, Raskin & Raskin's client was not charged.